aalted/jvm-compressor-benchmark/README.md

 To access source, just clone [project](https://github.com/ning/jvm-compressor-benchmark)

-To participate in discussions of benchmark suite, results, and other things related to compression performance, please join our [discussion group](http://groups.google.com/group/jvm-compressor-benchmark)
+To participate in discussions of benchmark suite, results, and other things related to compression performance, please join the [discussion group](http://groups.google.com/group/jvm-compressor-benchmark)

 # License